milind-soni/tip-tour/README.md

 - 🖱️ **Smooth Mouse Tracking** - Tooltip follows cursor with buttery smooth animations
 - ⚡ **Auto-Focus Input** - Start typing anywhere to instantly interact with AI
+- 🎯 **Dynamic Arrow Navigation** - V-shaped arrow that points to interactive elements
-- 🎨 **Modern UI Design** - Clean, responsive design with beautiful gradients
+- 🎨 **Hand-Drawn UI Elements** - Excalidraw-inspired sketchy button design
+- 🟢 **Interactive Visual Feedback** - Arrow changes color and size based on proximity
+- 🎮 **Gamified Navigation** - Two-button chase game with visual celebrations
 - 🚀 **Hardware Accelerated** - Uses CSS transforms for optimal performance
-- 🤖 **AI Ready** - Built-in integration points for any AI API
+- 🤖 **OpenAI Integration** - Built-in GPT-4o-mini support with response caching
 - 📱 **Smart Positioning** - Prevents tooltip from going off-screen
 - ⌨️ **Keyboard Friendly** - Full keyboard navigation support

 ## 🎥 Demo

+Experience the interactive tooltip with dynamic arrow navigation:
-Move your mouse around to see the tooltip in action.
-The tooltip appears on mouse movement and you can immediately start typing to interact with the AI assistant.
+- Move your mouse to see the tooltip follow you
+- Watch the V-shaped arrow point to interactive buttons
+- Click buttons to see the arrow switch targets
+- Arrow grows larger as you approach targets
+- Arrow turns green when hovering over the target button
+- Type anywhere to instantly interact with the AI assistant

 ## 🚀 Quick Start